Context boundaries

 Popup requests current state

-Collect the smallest possible page payload, send it to background, and let background decide whether the action is allowed.
+Collect the smallest possible page payload, send it to background, and let background decide whether to allow the action.Live subscription

 - Persist data with Storage.